 Some individuals with learning disabilities find it difficult to read.
 Computer documentation provided in electronic forms can be used with enlarged-character and voice synthesis devices to make it accessible to those with reading difficulties.

-For more information consult Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Learning Disabilities, and Technology and Universal Design.
+For more information consult Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Learning Disabilities, and Accessible Technology.